 - An element can be opened more than once, so its "name" can occur more than once in the set of opened elements.
 As a consequence, an element is typically identified by a "relationship" to another element, such as

-, as well as, or instead of, its name.
+parent, ancestor, preparent, open element, or element, as well as, or instead of, its name.

 - An opened element has a much more complex "value" than a

-shelf item or attribute.
+counter, switch, or stream shelf item or attribute.

 - There is not one obvious ordering of opened elements as there is for shelf items or attributes (declared or specified).
 Either the first-opened or most recently opened can reasonably be considered to be the "first" element: there are cases in which OmniMark programmers need to examine the opened elements starting with the document element, and cases starting with the most recently opened one.

-and the shelf-like elements, different terminology is used.
-The relationship qualifiers are used to select an element instead of keys, the name of
+As a consequence of these differences between current elements and the shelf-like elements, different terminology is used.
+The relationship qualifiers are used to select an element instead of keys, the name of operation is used instead of key of, and a variant of number of is used instead of item of.

-makes a number of things easier:
+current elements makes a number of things easier:

 - It makes it easy for a program to report where it is in processing a document.

-provides access to all the opened elements.
+current elements provides access to all the opened elements.
 This is especially useful when analyzing data prior to or while developing conversion programs.
 It also helps when debugging programs.

 - There are many cases where the OmniMark element qualifier does not ask the exact question the programmer wishes to ask.
 Such cases can be dealt with by iterating over the currently opened elements to find one matching a nonstandard set of criteria, or to find whether such an element is open.